OUR HISTORY – The first 25 Years

 The highly successful Latitude 41 range was added in 2002.
 It is a blend of Nelson and Marlborough grapes resulting in a wine that offers the best of both areas.
-We figured out quickly that nether region was better, just different, so why not try a blend!

 Viticulture innovation saw Spencer Hill introducing Pinot Gris and Viognier to the Nelson area, which is now developing a reputation for its aromatic wines.
 We introduced the use of steel posts to the Nelson area thus reducing the effects on the environment from treated wood posts.
-In site selection, our Coastal Ridge vineyards are the only ones planted in that part of Tasman Bay.
-The wines made from this vineyard are exceptional.

-SUSTAINABLILITY & INTEGRATED PEST MANAGEMENT.
+SUSTAINABILITY and INTEGRATED PEST MANAGEMENT.

 Our philosophy of sustainable viticulture is to grow our grapes with a soft approach, using Integrated Pest Management and striving to reduce man's input.
 It is an approach that requires well trained individuals to carefully monitor the vines.
 To enhance the biodiversity we have planted many trees and shrubs in areas around the vineyards.
 We have also established many ponds on the properties.
-These strategies allow wildlife and beneficials to thrive.
-All of our vineyards are grown without irrigation, providing powerful fruit flavours and saving valuble water resources.
+These strategies allow wildlife and beneficial insects to thrive.
+All of our vineyards are grown without irrigation, providing powerful fruit flavours and saving valuable water resources.